-ferent for class (1), which, in filled state images, covers four P-corrugation maxima.
-In empty state images these features become brighter and appear to be mainly localized on a single maximum of the In-corrugation.
-Class (2), which is in filled state images atomic like, behaves in the opposite way to class (1).
-The class (2) features loose brightness compared to filled state images and are distributed over several In-sites.
+In the corresponding empty state X-STM image, which is shown in Fig. 1(b), the appearance of elements from class (0) is barely changed.
+However, the center of these features lies here in between the In corrugation, while in filled state images it falls on a corrugation maximum of the P sublattice.
+Interestingly, the situation is different for class (1), which, in filled state images, covers four P corrugation maxima.
+In empty state images, these features become brighter and appear to be mainly localized on a single maximum of the In corrugation.
+Class (2), which is in filled state images atomiclike, behaves in the opposite way to class (1).
+The class (2) features loose brightness compared to filled state images and are distributed over several In sites.

 The height changes of the STM tip originate in electronic and topographic effects, which are hard to quantify experimentally.
 This makes it difficult to clarify the origin of these three Bi-related classes solely based on experimental observations.
-Therefore, we performed firstprinciples DFT calculations for isovalent Bi_P-atoms in the first three layers of a (110) InP slab.
-Details of the simulation parameters and convergence tests are given in section IIC and section II of the supplementary material.
-In the first column of Figure 2, energy integrated LDOS maps of the filled VB states, which represent the group-V sublattice, are shown for Bi atoms down to the second layer below (110) surface (0, 1, 2).
+Therefore we performed first-principles DFT calculations for isovalent Bi_P atoms in the first three layers of a (110) InP slab.
+Details of the simulation parameters and convergence tests are given in Secs.
+IIC and II of Ref.
+[15].
+In the first column of Fig. 2, energy-integrated LDOS maps of the filled VB states, which represent the group-V sublattice, are shown for Bi atoms down to the second layer below (110) surface (0,1,2).
 The second column represents the energy integrated LDOS maps of the empty CB states, which are associated with the group-III sublattice.
 Because of the inverse exponential dependence of the tunnel current on the tip-sample distance in the experiment, the integrated LDOS maps, which are proportional to the tunnel current, are presented in a logarithmic scale.
 A side view of the underlying (110) surface is provided in the third column.
 The distorted lattice sites are given by colored disks and their unperturbed positions are marked by empty circles.
-The (110) surface of the pure InP slab, which serves as origin for the z-scale in the ball-and-stick diagrams, is indicated by a dashed line.
+The (110) surface of the pure InP slab, which serves as origin for the z scale in the ball-and-stick diagrams, is indicated by a dashed line.

-The DFT calculation shows that a Bip-atom in the surface (0) relaxes as a consequence of its large effective size compared to a P-atom and occupies a position where it stands out of the surrounding relaxed surface [Figure 2 (g)].
-The vertical displacement of the Bi-atom gives in the energy integrated LDOS maps rise to an atomic-like feature, which is located on the group-V corrugation or between the group-III corrugation [Figures 2 (a, d)].
-This pattern is in good agreement to class (0) in Figure 1.
+The DFT calculation shows that a Bi_P atom in the surface (0) relaxes as a consequence of its large effective size compared to a P atom and occupies a position where it stands out of the surrounding relaxed surface [Fig. 2(g)].
+The vertical displacement of the Bi atom gives in the energy integrated LDOS maps rise to an atomiclike feature, which is located on the group-V corrugation or between the group-III corrugation [Figs. 2(a) and 2(d)].
+This pattern is in good agreement to class (0) in Fig. 1.